databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/43-data-type-variant.md

 ## Get by index

-Variant contains ARRAY is a zero based array like many other programming languages, each element is also a Variant type.
-Element can be accessed by its index.
+The VARIANT type contains an array, which is a zero-based array like many other programming languages.
+Each element within the array is also of the VARIANT type.
+Elements can be accessed by their index.

 ### Example